 What to Know About Poison Oak and Poison Ivy

 Nature is a natural mood enhancer and should be experienced as much as possible.
 Knowing what to be wary of as you experience nature is important.
-Keeping an eye out for poisonous plants can help you avoid a trip of ruined plans from contacting ones such as poison oak or poison ivy.
+Keeping an eye out for poisonous plants can help you avoid a trip of ruined plans.

 What to Do After Contacting Poison Ivy or Poison Oak